xuanruiqi/grading-tool/README.md

 ## WIP
   * We can only handle one course at this time.
 Can we fix this?
-  * Refactor the code to use `highline` for all prompts.
   * Currently, we can't handle parts of exercises.
 Need to make score nested.
   * You must enter the student's email in each submission file.
 This needs to be fixed.
   * Grade management, interfacing with spreadsheets/CSV.